 Most of Sisley's products are made in France.
 Currently, our biggest environmental impact is shipping our products from our Saint-Ouen-l'Aumône site.
 This was identified in our Carbon Audit (2019 data) and we are actively trying to reduce this environmental impact.

 Wherever possible, we use sustainable transport.
 In 2020, 80% of our products were shipped by sea, reducing CO2 emissions by an average of 90%.
 In 2021, we set up alternative solutions such as rail freight.

 Sisley uses local distribution channels for procurement wherever these options are available.
 70% of our production suppliers (components, raw materials and subcontractors) are French.

-Since 2006, Sisley has increased the amount of stock held by our global warehouses and authorised retailers outside of Europe to continue our committment to replacing plane journeys as much as possible.
+Since 2006, Sisley has increased the amount of stock held by our global warehouses and authorized retailers outside of Europe to continue our commitment to replacing plane journeys as much as possible.

 We are conscious of protecting biodiversity when it comes to designing our formulas, working at our sites and collaborating with our communities in France and elsewhere.
 To this end, we carry out a range of specific local activities.